Welcome to Woodland Hills EMS

 Welcome Medic 343

-Medic 343 will be the newest addition to our fleet.
-It will be equipped as an Advanced Life Support Ambulance.
+Medic 343 is the newest addition to our fleet.
+It is equipped as an Advanced Life Support Ambulance.
 This ambulance is a 2014 Ford E450 with a LifeLine Box.
-Medic 343 will be on the streets by the end of the year.
+Medic 343 has been officially licensed and is now on the streets.

 Prepared for Pediatrics